Top Real Estate Agents in Amagansett, New York

 History

-Amagansett's name derives from the Montaukett Native American word 'Amagansett,' meaning 'place of good water,' reflecting its freshwater sources vital for early settlement and farming.
+The name Amagansett is derived from the Montaukett Native American word 'Amagansett,' meaning 'place of good water,' a reference to the fresh water found in its dunes.

-In 1942, four Nazi saboteurs from Operation Pastorius came ashore at Atlantic Beach in Amagansett, an event later foiled by a Coast Guardsman; a historical marker now commemorates the site.
+In 1942, four Nazi saboteurs from Operation Pastorius came ashore at Atlantic Avenue Beach in Amagansett, leading to a major FBI investigation and the eventual execution of six of the eight men involved.

 Life in Amagansett